-Later after pausing for lunch, explore some of Istanbul's lesser-known locations with a chance to uncover the beating heart of the city on a walk through one of the city's hidden gems: the UNESCO-listed Fener and Balat districts.
-Stroll through the colourful, labyrinth-like streets of these historical neighbourhoods, whose rich history dates back to Byzantine times, with Armenian, Jewish and Orthodox influences still present today.
+In the morning explore some of the city's lesser-known locations, a chance to uncover the real beating heart of the city away from its most famous sights.
+First visit one of Istanbul's hidden gems in the UNESCO-listed Fener and Balat districts.
+Walk through the colourful, labyrinth-like streets of these historical neighbourhoods, whose rich history dates back to Byzantine times, with Armenian, Jewish and Orthodox influences still present today.
+You will also visit the Egyptian Bazaar, the second largest covered market in Istanbul and famous for its amazing array of herbs and spices.
+This is still the best place to buy Turkish delight, dried fruit, exotic spices and herbs.
+Nearby is Tahtakale, the traditional hardware district, with its beautiful but little-visited 16th-century Rüstem Pasha Mosque.

-To round off the day, enjoy a private cruise along the Bosporus Strait, the waterway that divides Europe and Asia, to witness the city's minaret-studded skyline and its most famous sites from the water, including the dramatic Rumeli Fortress, Dolmabahce Palace and the sultan's former summer residence - Beylerbeyi Palace.
-In the evening enjoy your dinner at a fish restaurant overlooking the Bosporus.
+This afternoon, enjoy a private cruise along the Bosphorus Strait, the waterway that divides Europe and Asia, to witness the city's minaret-studded skyline and its most famous sites from the water, including the dramatic Rumeli Fortress, Dolmabahce Palace and the sultan's former summer residence - Beylerbeyi Palace.
+Later you have the chance (optional) to experience a traditional Turkish Bath in one of the city's oldest and most prestigious hammams, or if you prefer you can save this for the last afternoon of the tour when you return to Istanbul.
+In the evening enjoy your dinner at a fish restaurant overlooking the Bosphorus.